JustDonni/DevourOS/README.md

 **Its a simple OS from scratch, written in Assembly and C (LATER)**

 # DevourOS (Functional Bootloader)

 ## Features

 ✅ BIOS-compliant boot sector (512 bytes)
 ✅ Bootable floppy disk image generation
 ✅ QEMU and physical hardware support
 ✅ Makefile-based build system

 ## Quick Start

 ### Prerequisites

 - NASM (≥ 2.15)
 - QEMU (≥ 5.0)
 - GNU Make

-## Build & Run
+## Build and Run

+- make
-- make        # Builds bootloader binary and disk image
+  Builds bootloader binary (bootloader.bin), kernel binary (kernel.bin), and floppy disk image (main_floppy.img).

+- make clean
+  Removes all build artifacts from build/ so you can do a fresh rebuild.

-- qemu-system-i386 -fda  build/main_floppy.img # Launches in QEMU
+- qemu-system-i386 -fda build/main_floppy.img
+  Launches the floppy disk image in QEMU, emulating a real PC.

+- dd if=/dev/zero of=test.img bs=512 count=2880
+  Creates an empty 1.44 MB floppy disk image (test.img) filled with zeros (used for experiments).

+- mkfs.fat -F 12 -n "NBOS" test.img
+  Formats test.img as a FAT12 filesystem and sets its volume label to NBOS.

+- mcopy -i test.img build/kernel.bin "::kernel.bin"
+  Copies the kernel binary into the root of the floppy disk image without mounting it.

+- mdir -i build/main_floppy.img
+  Lists the contents of the floppy disk image, allowing you to verify that files like kernel.bin are present.

-Technical Details
+## Technical Details

     Boot Address: 0x7C00